Inverse demand tracking in transportation networks

-We start our investigations by modelling the problem of interest as an inverse control problem in \cref{sec:model_problem}.
-Furthermore, we demonstrate that the resulting optimization problem possesses an optimal solution in the function space setting we are investigating. \Cref{sec:numerical_treatment} is dedicated to the discussion of the numerical solution of the problem.
-As we will show, it is analytically possible to compute the network flow associated with the input.
-This allows us to distil a state-reduced version of the parametric optimal control problem whose necessary and sufficient optimality conditions are given in form of a linear operator equation.
-Plugging the latter into the superordinate reconstruction problem and performing a suitable discretization, we end up with a large quadratic optimization problem which can be solved by standard software.
-Numerical results are presented in \cref{sec:experiments} in order to visualize the effectiveness and several different features of the approach.
+We start our investigations by modeling the problem of interest as an inverse control problem in \cref{sec:model_problem}.
+Therefore, we first study the existence of solutions for linear hyperbolic conservation laws in a function space which is suitable for optimal control before setting up the lower- and upper-level problem consecutively.
+Furthermore, we demonstrate that the resulting optimization problem possesses an optimal solution in the function space setting we are investigating.
+In \cref{sec:experiments}, we address the computational treatment of the model. \Cref{sec:numerical_treatment} describes our approach to the numerical solution of the problem.
+As it is analytically possible to compute the network flow associated with the input, we are in position to distill a state-reduced version of the parametric optimal control problem.
+The associated solution operator, which, at least in pointwise fashion, can similarly be computed analytically due to the nice structure of the problem, turns out to be a nonsmooth single-valued mapping.
+Plugging the latter into the superordinate reconstruction problem and performing a suitable discretization, we end up with a nonsmooth optimization which we solve with the aid of MATLAB's \texttt{patternsearch} solver in default mode.
+The general set-up of our computational experiments is carved out in \cref{sec:general_set_up}.
+Numerical results are presented in \cref{sec:documentation} in order to visualize the effectiveness and several different features of the approach.
+Particular focus is laid on the robustness of the model with respect to additional uncertainties, restricted observation options, and the presence of additional inflow constraints.
 Some concluding remarks close the paper in \cref{sec:conclusions}.